umccr/RNA-seq-analysis/bam/qc/QC-bams.md

-This report documents the work undertaken for QC for star bam and kallisto's psedobam.
+This report documents the work undertaken regarding QC for star bam and kallisto's psedobam.

 ### Extract unmapped reads from bam file